kfam22/kfam22/README.md

 👋 Hi, I’m Kayla.
-I design dynamic user experiences and program things.
+I design and program things.

 <!---
 kfam22/kfam22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.